 It can be shown in a diagram like this:

 Children of Crosslinks mission partners often resonate with this.
-They have a British passport, were born in the UK (in most cases), their grandparents, aunts, uncles and cousins live here.
+They have a British passport, may have been born in the UK and their grandparents, aunts, uncles and cousins live here.
 But they have spent much of their lives away from this country.
-Home for them is the compound where daddy teaches at the bible college, or the neighbourhood where mum and dad have planted a new church.
-Home is where they play with their African neighbours and where home-schooling involves growing ground nuts and avocados in the garden.
-Or where they go to the local school where they speak a different language to what they speak with their parents.
+Home for them is the compound where their parents teach at a bible college or the neighbourhood where they've planted a new church.
+Home for them may include homeschooling with their brothers and sisters or going to a local school where they speak a different language to what they speak with their parents.
 Home could mean playing in dusty streets with local children or growing groundnuts and avocados in the garden.

-For the children of mission partners, their host culture feels like home but not in the same way it does to the locals.
-They look and sound different so, whilst they feel at home, there are constant reminders that they don’t belong in the same way.
-It also takes time to integrate and the settling-in period can be especially hard.
+For children of mission partners, their host culture feels like home but not in the same way it does to the locals.
+They look and sound different so there are constant reminders that they don’t belong.
+It takes time to integrate and the settling-in period can be especially hard.
 Going to a new school is nerve-racking enough in your own country but imagine doing it in a country where you don’t understand what the other children or teachers are saying.

 Then there are the constant goodbyes.
-Many children of Crosslinks mission partners tell me how they love their visits to the UK – grandparents, presents, castles, bacon and lots of other things that they don’t get to enjoy overseas.
+Many children of mission partners tell me how they love their visits to the UK – grandparents, castles, bacon and lots of other things that they don’t get to enjoy overseas.
 But they also tell me how much they miss their friends, neighbours and classmates.
-The excitement of ‘hellos’ are always accompanied by the sadness of ‘goodbyes’ – ‘goodbyes’ to special people and special places.
+The excitement of ‘hellos’ are always accompanied by the sadness of ‘goodbyes’.
 It is a common human experience but mission partner children go through these transitions much more frequently.

 Anthropologist and missiologist Dr. Miriam Adeney writes of people who have lived cross-culturally, ‘You will never be completely at home again because part of your heart always will be elsewhere.
 That is the price you pay for the richness of loving and knowing people in more than one place.’